qlu-lab/PUMAS/README.md

   * `output_path`: folder to write PRS model-tuning and benchmarking results by PUMA-CUBS

 ## Output
+### PUMAS
+#### Subsampling
+* `<trait_name>.gwas.ite<i>.txt`: subsampled training GWAS summary statistics in the same format of input full GWAS summary statistics
+* `<trait_name>.xty.ite<i>.txt`: subsampled tuning sammary statistics
+* `<trait_name>.forEVAL.txt`: information including variance of phenotype and each subet of suammry statistics' sample size

+#### PRS Evaluation
+* `<trait_name>.<prs_method>.txt`: predictive R2 for each tuning parameter within a PRS method for each fold of Monte Carlo cross-validation.
+Each row is a fold in MCCV and each column is a tuning parameter.

+### PUMA-CUBS
+#### Subsampling
+* `<trait_name>.gwas.omnibus.ite<i>.txt`: subsampled training GWAS summary statistics in the same format of input full GWAS summary statistics
+* `<trait_name>.xty.omnibus.ite<i>.txt`: subsampled tuning, ensemble training, and testing sammary statistics
+* `<trait_name>.omnibus.forEVAL.txt`: information including variance of phenotype and each subet of suammry statistics' sample size

+#### PRS Evaluation
+* `<trait_name>.<prs_method>.tuning.txt`: evlauted on the tuning dataset.
+This file includes predictive R2 for each tuning parameter within a PRS method for each fold of Monte Carlo cross-validation.
+Each row is a fold in MCCV and each column is a tuning parameter.
+* `<trait_name>.<prs_method>.testing.txt`: evlauted on the testing dataset.
+This file includes predictive R2 for each tuning parameter within a PRS method for each fold of Monte Carlo cross-validation.
+Each row is a fold in MCCV and each column is a tuning parameter.
+* `<trait_name>.omnibus.weights.txt`: calculated on the ensemble training dataset.
+This file includes the weight of each PRS method in the ensemble score.
+Each row is a fold in MCCV.
+The average weights across `k` folds of MCCV are used to construct ensemble PRS.
+* `<trait_name>.omnibus.r2.txt`: evlauted on the testing dataset.
+This file includes predictive R2 for ensemble PRS for each fold of Monte Carlo cross-validation.
+Each row is a fold in MCCV.

 ## Citation
 * If you use PUMAS/PUMA-CUBS, please cite: